jaedong98/accessibility4md/README.md

 INFO:root:[WCAG 2.1 - 1.1.1 Non-text Content] Found an image with duplicate alt text(same-alt-text-nearby) for badcontrast3.png
 ```

-## Chain of extensions to produce HTML with attributes
+## Chain of extensions to produce HTML with `accessibility` attributes
 The `AriaTableExtension` converts the markdown table into HTML format, and `AriaTableIndexExtension` adds the attributes for accessibility.
 ```python
 import markdown